 The late 5th & 6th Cs saw important developments in the Eastern church.
 It’s the time of the premier Byzantine Emperor, Justinian.
 But 2 contemporaries of his also made important contributions to the most important institutions of the medieval church in the West.
-One of them we’ve already mentioned in brief, the other we’ll devote most of an episode to; Benedict of Nursia & Pope Gregory the Great.
+One of them we’ve already mentioned in brief, the other we’ll devote an episode to; Benedict of Nursia & Pope Gregory the Great.

 (1) Chalcedonian or Byzantine Orthodox church